 The Particulars: How I Reduced My Aggressive Cat’s Stress in Specific Ways

-So that left Avery whose stress I had to alleviate.
+Either way, that left Avery whose stress I had to alleviate.
 The majority of his stress came from only a few different places.
-Your cat may have a slew of different sources of anxiety, some which may or may not be related to your cat other cat.
-As you’ll see from my examples, very little of Avery’s anxiety that converted to aggression actually came from Bjorn.
+Your cat may have a slew of different sources of anxiety, some which may or may not be related to your other cat.
+As you’ll see from my examples, very few of Avery’s anxiety triggers that converted into aggression had anything to do with Bjorn.

-Let’s get into what Avery’s issues were, and what my fixes to the problems happened to be.
+Let’s get into what Avery’s issues were, and what fixes I used to tackle these problems.